Where to Find the Best Feeds for Lunar New Year in Sydney

 From casual dumpling bars to indulgent harbour-side fine dining, and even a New York-style steakhouse, there’s a table to satisfy every craving.
 Here’s where to find the best food for Lunar New Year 2026 in Sydney.

-Serving up handmade dumplings and creative cocktails, Lotus Dumpling Bar is a go-to for casual dining, and for good reason.
+Serving up handmade dumplings and creative cocktails, Lotus Barangaroo is a go-to for casual dining, and for good reason.
 Warm service, perfectly crafted dim sum, fresh local produce, sparkling water views… do we need to keep going?
-At Lotus, the Lunar New Year is often synonymous with an indulgent festive menu featuring crowd-favourites like goldfish dumplings and steamed whole red snapper.
+At Lotus, the Lunar New Year is often synonymous with an indulgent festive menu featuring crowd-favourites like prawn and cuttlefish dumplings and steamed whole red snapper.
 Plus, the cocktail list features creative twists on classics, perfect to pair with your feast.
+Prosperity Banquet starts from $189pp.

 Read more